SHAU-LOK/phantomjs/test/writing-tests.md

 top-level code in the file has been evaluated.

 Some anomalous conditions are reported not as a failure, but as an "error".
-For instance, if PhantomJS crashes during a test run, or if an exception is thrown from outside a step, that is an error, and the entire test will be abandoned.
+For instance, if chromessJS crashes during a test run, or if an exception is thrown from outside a step, that is an error, and the entire test will be abandoned.